 - Programme duration: BA 3 years, MArt 4 years

-- You'll work on projects as a team, just as you would in the studio.
-This will provide you a good understanding of the VFX pipeline by sharing skills across disciplines.
+- Team work - you'll work on projects as a team, just as you would in the studio, providing you with a good understanding of the VFX pipeline by sharing skills across disciplines.

-- You'll work in a studio environment that mirrors current industry practice from day one, using professional software such as Maya and zBrush, to give you a true taste of life in the workplace.
+- Industry-standard studios - you'll work in a studio environment that mirrors current industry practice from day one, using professional software such as Maya and ZBrush, to give you a true taste of life in a studio.

-- You'll have intensive, hands-on tutorials with industry trained tutors such as our Head of Compositing, Davi Stein who has extensive experience having worked in most worked of the major post-production houses from Framestore to Industrial Light & Magic.
-All our tutors can help turn your passion for Visual Effects, into a practical, studio-ready skillset.
+- Expert tutors - you'll have intensive, hands-on tutorials with industry-trained tutors such as our Head of 3D VFX, Mark Spevick, who has over 20 years of experience in the industry working on the likes of Casino Royale.
+All our tutors can help turn your passion for visual effects into a practical studio-ready skillset.

-- In the studio you'll work on industry designed briefs that replicate the real workplace.
-We give you experience of real-life scenarios, such as dealing with briefs with varying requirements, deadlines and resources.
+- Industry briefs - in the studio, you'll work on industry-standard briefs, similar to those you'll get in a professional studio.
+You'll experience real-life scenarios, such as dealing with briefs with varying requirements, deadlines and resources.

 All our Escape Studios undergraduate students study common modules in their first year.
 This will, help to give you the all-round skills you’ll need to begin your journey to becoming a professional.